 Despite dramatic shortcomings, Wayne’s Phillips get to express his patriotic American ideology, when he tells Leni: “The way I figured out it, you stopped being a refugee when you come through Ellis Island.
 There’s no reason why you can’t start being a pioneer now–even in the Dust Bowl.”

 Later on, Wayne complains to the Department of Agriculture, when it claims that Asheville Forks is doomed: “You can’t shove us around…We are not licked yet.”

-Wayne has only contempt for the dissenters, as one of them suggests, “We can always stay here and go on relief.”
-Wayne’s response is short and terse: “That’s right, you can do that.”
+Wayne shows nothing but contempt for the dissenters and potential deserters.
+When one of them suggests, “We can always stay here and go on relief,” Wayne’s response is short and terse: “That’s right, you can do that.”

-This movie established or crystallized some crucial elements in the Wayne’s screen persona, such as the habit of his heroes of solitary drinking, when he is angry, frustrated, or disappointed.
-Instead of showing his feelings in public, he goes to a bar asa consolation for his bitterness or despair.
+This movie further crystallized some crucial elements in the Wayne’s screen persona, such as the habit of his heroes of solitary drinking, when he is angry, frustrated, or disappointed.
+Instead of showing his feelings in public, Wayne’s hero goes to a bar as a consolation for his bitterness or despair.

-In this movie, Wayne’s Phillips angrily knocks over a bartender (Dewey Robinson), who is amused by it and drives his car into the barn of his house.
+There is an funny scene, in which Phillips angrily knocks over a bartender (Dewey Robinson), who, amused by it, drives his car into the barn of his house.

 - Roland Varno as Dr. Eric Von Scherer

 - Sonny Bupp as Billy Welles

 - Wade Boteler as Mr. Harris, Department of Agriculture Official